 The above figure shows a man skiing on ice.
 The force of friction acting between the ice and the sliding skis opposes the relative motion between them and thus helps in regulating it.

-Automobiles are meant for transportation or movement in other words and anytime we want to move an object, frictional force can make the job more difficult but without this friction, movement wouldn’t even take place.
+Automobiles are meant for transportation or movement in other words and anytime we want to move an object, frictional force can make the job more difficult but without this friction, the movement wouldn’t even take place.
 The brakes in the vehicles help bring the automobile to a halt.
 Not only this but frictional force also helps in transmitting power from the motors and engine to other machines by making use of belts and clutches present in automobiles.

 The above figure shows the different forces that act on a car while it is in motion.

 The advantages and disadvantages of friction in automobiles are many.
-Some of the disadvantages of frictional force in relation to automobiles are that too much friction can end up being a hindrance to the motion.
+Some disadvantages of frictional force in relation to automobiles are that too much friction can end up being a hindrance to the motion.
 We make use of oil, which is needed to lubricate the engine and allow its parts to move easily.
 Oil and ball bearings are also used in the wheels, so they will turn with little frictional forces.
 Excess frictional force means that extra power to fuel the vehicle.
 Fluid friction or air resistance can greatly reduce the gas mileage in an automobile.
 Hence, cars are streamlined to reduce friction.
 But then again driving at highway speeds with windows open can create enough drag on the car to greatly reduce gas mileage.
-It also tends to wear thing down.
-Any device that has moving parts can wear out rapidly due to frictional resistance can be lubricated.
+It also tends to wear things down.
+Any device that has moving parts can wear out rapidly due to frictional resistance that can be lubricated.
 Hence, lubrication is used not only to allow parts to move easier but also to prevent them from wearing out.
-Hence when it comes to friction, ideally there needs to be a fine balance.
+Hence, when it comes to friction, ideally there needs to be a fine balance.